Trigeminal Neuralgia (facial pain)

-Trigeminal neuralgia is an inflammation of the trigeminal nerve, causing extreme pain and muscle spasms in the face.
+Trigeminal neuralgia is extreme pain and muscle spasms in the face.
 Attacks of intense, electric shock-like facial pain can occur without warning or be triggered by touching specific areas of the face.
 Although the exact cause of trigeminal neuralgia is not fully understood, a blood vessel is often found compressing the nerve.
 Medication, injections, surgery, and radiation may be used to treat the pain.
 Each treatment offers benefits, but each has limitations.
 You and your doctor should determine which treatment is best for you.

 What is trigeminal neuralgia?

 Neuralgia is severe pain caused by injury or damage to a nerve.
 The trigeminal nerve is the fifth (V) cranial nerve, which arises from the brainstem inside the skull.
 It divides into three branches and then exits the skull to supply feeling and movement to the face (Fig. 1):

 Figure 1.
 The trigeminal nerve supplies feeling and movement to the face.
 It has three divisions that branch from the trigeminal ganglion: ophthalmic division (V1) provides sensation to the forehead and eye, maxillary division (V2) provides sensation to the cheek, and mandibular division (V3) provides sensation to the jaw.